Falisz/manago/ROADMAP.md

 Following roadmap and tasks to-do as of 2025-09-14:
 ### Frontend
 - [ ] General app behaviour
-  - [ ] Right-Click custom menu.
   - [ ] Implement role and permission based restrictions over the UI.
-  - [ ] Separate reusable component for app-list/table.
-- [ ] User management
+- [ ] Users and teams management
-  - [ ] Selection feature in the user lists with actions like delete, assign Role, assign Manager, assign Reporting User, etc.
+  - [ ] Selection feature in the user lists with actions like bulk delete, assign Role and assign Manager
-- [ ] Teams
   - [ ] Team assignment form - for bulk team users assignments.
-   - [ ] Add a subteam option in the Team details to create a new team with preset parent_team.
 - [ ] Branches
   - [ ] Different logo per branch (?) e.g., if a User is from Branch One, they have a diff logo than the user from Branch Two.
   - [ ] Teams nor Users cannot be assigned to Teams across different branches.
 Same with a Manager reporting system.